Top 6 Most Common Causes of Colorado Car Crashes

-Listed below are six of the most common causes of car crashes in Colorado.
+Below are the 8 most common causes of car accidents in Colorado.

 1. Distracted driving

 Engineers design roads for travel at a certain speed.
-The safety of other drivers and yourself depends on people observing speed limits.
+Your safety and the safety of other drivers depend on people observing speed limits.
 When a driver chooses to speed, they’re not able to negotiate the road in a safe way and are more likely to lose control of their vehicle.

-Each day, 29 people die in alcohol-related crashes in the United States.
-Alcohol is a depressant that affects the central nervous system.
+Each day, about 30 people die in alcohol-related crashes in the U.S. Alcohol is a depressant that affects the central nervous system.
 The higher a person’s alcohol levels, the less they’re able to react to changing events in a sufficiently safe way.
 As a person’s alcohol levels rise, their ability to react and respond quickly decreases.

-The legal limit isn’t a made up number.
-It’s the result of comprehensive federal studies on the effects of alcohol and how it causes accidents.
-In Colorado, the DWAI law starts at 0.05 percent (BAC) whereas most states start with a 0.8 percent BAC.
-However, alcohol can still contribute to a crash even when a driver has a lower bodily alcohol content.
+The legal limit isn’t a made-up number.
+It’s the result of comprehensive federal studies on the effects of alcohol and how it contributes to accidents.
+In Colorado, the driving while ability impaired (DWAI) law starts at 0.05 percent blood alcohol content (BAC), whereas most states start at a 0.08 percent BAC.
+However, alcohol can still contribute to a crash even when a driver has a lower blood alcohol content.

 The lesson is you should never drink and drive under any circumstances.

 4. Drugged driving